2011 Canadian Grand Prix: Qualifying

 The qualifying session on Saturday afternoon was split into three parts.
 The first part ran for 20 minutes and eliminated the cars from qualifying that finished the session 18th or lower.
 During this session, the 107% rule was in effect, which necessitated each driver set a time within 107% of the quickest lap to qualify for the race.
 The second part of qualifying lasted 15 minutes and eliminated cars that finished in positions 11 to 17.
 The final part of qualifying determined the positions from first to tenth, and decided pole position.

 Vettel achieved his sixth pole position of the season, and his first at the Circuit Gilles Villeneuve, with a time of 1 minute and 13.014 seconds.
 He was joined on the front row of the grid by Alonso, with teammate Massa in third, giving Ferrari their best qualifying performance of the season.
 Webber had not been able to use his car's KERS and qualified fourth, four-tenths of a second behind Vettel.
 Hamilton and Button qualified in fifth and seventh respectively and McLaren blamed the slow pace on too high levels of downforce on the high-speed circuit.
-The Mercedes drivers qualified in sixth and eighth, and Heidfeld and Vitaly Petrov completed the top ten.
-Paul di Resta was in 11th position, ahead of fellow rookies Pastor Maldonado and Kobayashi.
-Adrian Sutil struggled with grip throughout the session and was 14th; following him were Sébastien Buemi, Barrichello and de la Rosa.
+The Mercedes drivers qualified in sixth and eighth, and Heidfeld and Petrov completed the top ten.
+Paul di Resta was in 11th position, ahead of fellow rookie Pastor Maldonado and Kobayashi.
+Sutil struggled with grip throughout the session and was 14th; following him were Sébastien Buemi, Barrichello and de la Rosa.
 Jaime Alguersuari qualifying in 18th complained of insufficient grip and brake balance, and at the back of the grid were the Lotus, HRT and Virgin drivers.
 D'Ambrosio did not qualify after failing to set a time within 107% in the first qualifying session.
 However the stewards allowed him to race, having considered he was using a new chassis after an accident in Friday practice, where he had set faster lap times.